 If you need your income to pay the bills at the end of the month, chances are you may also need disability insurance.
 Here are just a few common situations:

-Scenarios like the ones above are just a few of the reasons Graham Fuller, Mercer Consumer, Principal, Senior Relationship Manager of the IEEE Member Group Insurance Program, urges all technology professionals to give strong consideration to adding disability coverage to their financial portfolio.
+Scenarios like the ones above are just a few of the reasons Graham Fuller, AMBA, Principal, Senior Relationship Manager of the IEEE Member Group Insurance Program, urges all technology professionals to give strong consideration to adding disability coverage to their financial portfolio.

 “We all insure our homes and our cars.
 But when it comes to our biggest asset … our ability to earn an income … too many of us have simply overlooked a significant risk,” says Fuller.
 “It’s important to consider having a strong disability plan in place to help your family make ends meet if an accident or illness keeps you from working and earning a paycheck.”